- American Physical Society Sites

 - Become a Member

 Liquid helium is the professional lifeblood of tens of thousands of scientists and engineers across America’s discovery and innovation landscape, including universities, industries, and national laboratories.
+It has enabled the development of billion-dollar industries, fueled essential life-saving medical diagnostic tools, led to thousands of patents, generated numerous Nobel prizes – and it remains essential to future innovation.

 For the past several years, academic researchers have experienced unsustainable price increases and unreliable delivery of liquid helium.
 According to an APS survey of helium users nationwide, for example, the average price of liquid helium increased by nearly 25% from 2018 to 2019; some researchers’ prices tripled during that time.